 Gucci Museum, Fashion museum in Piazza della Signoria, Florence, Italy.

-Gucci Museum is a fashion museum in Piazza della Signoria in Florence, housed within Palazzo della Mercanzia across three floors.
-The space displays vintage handbags, clothing collections, and archival documents from different periods of the brand.
+The Gucci Museum is a fashion museum on Piazza della Signoria in Florence, housed within Palazzo della Mercanzia across three floors.
+It displays vintage handbags, clothing collections, and archival documents from different periods of the brand.

 The museum opened in 2011 to mark the 90th anniversary of Gucci's founding.
-The Palazzo della Mercanzia, a 14th-century building that once functioned as a merchant court, now houses this collection.
+The Palazzo della Mercanzia is a 14th-century building that once functioned as a merchant court.

 The name comes from founder Guccio Gucci, and the displays show how the house evolved from a leather workshop into a worldwide luxury brand.
 Visitors can see designs spanning decades and understand the role this company played in Italian fashion.